 Because PAYS is committed to working with low income students from local high schools, participants’ racial backgrounds represent those of Pomona’s surrounding communities.
-Of the 2010 graduating class, 2.3% identified as Native American/Alaskan, 11.6% as Asian/Pacific Islander 17.4% as Black/African American, 72.1% as Hispanic/Latino, 7.0% as White, and 2.3% did not identify.
-The majority of 2010 participants reported that their parents do not hold a baccalaureate degree–70 participants or 79% of parents did not complete a BA/BS.
-Of those students, 30% had parents who did not complete high school.
-65% families in the program reported “low” and “very low” incomes, and 10% reported “middle” income, according to federal poverty guidelines.
+Of the 2015 participants, 2% identified as Native American/Alaskan, 18% as Asian/Pacific Islander 25% as Black/African American, 66% as Hispanic/Latino, 4% as White, and 1% did not identify.
+The majority of 2015 participants (79%) reported themselves to be the first in their family to attend college.
+75% of families in the program reported “low” and “very low” incomes, according to federal poverty guidelines.

 The yearlong program works to support students in their preparation for postsecondary study and to inculcate a culture of college-bound achievement.
 During the summer, PAYS participants engage in a rigorous, four week liberal arts curriculum intended to push students’ academic boundaries and to foster community among students and college mentors.
 Participants enroll in demanding Critical Inquiry seminars taught by Pomona College professors that require active, attentive class participation and a minimum of three analytical papers.
 Math faculty lead seminars that require students to think critically, exercise problem-solving skills, and work on difficult, logic-based puzzles.
 Students are assigned at least one hands-on exercise each week that involves data collection and excel modeling.
 Trained college teacher’s assistants support students in learning and lead their own seminars.
 Seniors are involved in faculty research projects and begin the college application process.
 Through the summer, classroom training that fosters quantitative, analytical, and writing development is supplemented by a residential group context, close mentoring, and ongoing networking opportunities.